-Particulars Reason Favourable Change.
-Increase in Current Ratio due to higher percentage of decrease in current liabilities when Current Ratio compared with current assets Debt Equity Ratio Favourable Change.
+Particulars Reason Current Ratio Favourable Change.
+Increase in Current Ratio due to higher percentage of decrease in current liabilities when compared with current assets.
+Debt Equity Ratio Favourable Change.
 Decrease in Overall Debt from Internal Generations.
-Unfavourable Change.
-Drop in Turnover due to lesser capacity utilisation and Drop in Export Benefits on account of Return on Equity Ratio Government Policy Changes.
-Inventory Turnover Ratio Unfavourable Change on account of lesser demand which lead to weaker sales when compared to last year.
-Net Capital Turnover Ratio Unfavourable Change on account of lesser demand due to which the inventory held for higher period when Return on Capital Employed Unfavourable Change Unfavourable Change.
-Drop in Turnover due to lesser capacity utilisation.
+Debt Service Coverage Ratio Favourable Change.
+Decrease in Overall Debt from Internal Generations.
+Inventory Turnover Ratio Favourable Change on account of better demand when compared to last year and controlling raw material procurement in line with the demand.
+Trade Payables Turnover Ratio Favourable Change on account of timely payment of trade payables and planned procurement in line with the demand Net Profit Ratio Favourable Change on account of increase in profit when compared to last year.

-49 Corporate Social Responsibility
+50 Corporate Social Responsibility